Travel document for Dutch nationals living abroad

 Are you unable to register at a mailing address?

-You must prove that you were in the Netherlands from the date of your deregistration in the Personal Records Database (BRP) until the date of your application.
+You must also prove that you were in the Netherlands from the date of your deregistration in the Personal Records Database (BRP) until the date of your application.
 You can prove this with:

 - statements from benefit agencies,